Skip to content

 ]

-Instead of writing the entries into the individual functions we now replace the required_entry sections to have our command definition look like this:
+Instead of writing the entries into the individual functions we now replace the required_entries section for input_cif_path to have our parameter definition look like this:

 - name: "input_cif_path"